TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

     $pluginName = 'ExamplePlugin';
     \TYPO3\CMS\Extbase\Utility\ExtensionUtility::configurePlugin(
-        'extension_key',
+        'ExtensionKey',
         $pluginName,
         $controllerActionCombinations,
         $uncachedActions
     );

-In addition to the extension key and a unique name of the plugin (line 2 and 3), the allowed combinations of the controller and actions are determined.
+In addition to the extension key and a unique name of the plugin (line 3 and 4), the allowed combinations of the controller and actions are determined.
 `$controllerActionCombinations` is an associative array.
-The Keys of this array are the allowed controller classes, and the values are a comma-separated list of allowed actions per controller.
+The keys of this array are the allowed controller classes, and the values are a comma-separated list of allowed actions per controller.
 The first action of the first controller is the default action.